remy/nodemon/README.md

 ### package.json

-If you want to keep all your package configurations in one place, nodemon supports using `package.json` for configuration.
-Specify the config in the same format as you would for a config file but under `nodemonConfig` in the `package.json` file, for example, take the following `package.json`:
+Keeping all of your package configurations in one place is simple with nodemon.
+You can use `package.json` for configuration by specifying the config under `nodemonConfig` in the file.
+This format is the same as what you would use for a config file, for example, take the following `package.json`:

 ```json
 {